Total TimePrep: 35 min. Cook: 50 min.

 - 6 tablespoons grated Parmesan cheese, optional

-- Slice all onions 1/4 in. thick.
-In a large saucepan over medium-low heat, saute onions and garlic in butter for 15 minutes or until tender and golden, stirring occasionally.
+- Slice all onions and leek 1/4 in. thick.
+In a large saucepan over medium-low heat, saute onions and garlic in butter until tender and golden, about 15 minutes, stirring occasionally.
 Add broth, consomme, Worcestershire sauce and nutmeg; bring to a boil.
 Reduce heat; cover and simmer for 30 minutes.

-- Broil 6-8 in. from the heat or until cheese melts.
+- Broil 6-8 in. from the heat until cheese melts.
 Serve immediately.
-Yield: 6 servings.